flyingcakes85/i3-dots-ayu/README.md

   * I use EndeavourOS.
 Its great.
 Try it out someday.
   * Ayu Theme for various apps (VSCode, Sublime Text, vim etc.) can be found [here](https://github.com/ayu-theme)

+## Pending
+I need to rewite my Polybar config.
+Fonts definition are a mess.
+It works, but a rewrite will make it easier to modify later on.

 ## Credits
 Will be added.